-A complaint can be received verbally, by phone, by email or in writing.
+You should share your concerns or register a complaint when you are dissatisfied with any aspect of The Amber Trust’s services or activities.
+Complaints or suggestions can be received verbally, by phone, by email or in writing.
 You can make your complaint using your preferred method and format of communication.
 The Amber Trust can arrange appropriate support to ensure equal access to this procedure for all.

 Contact The Amber Trust with your complaint in one of the following ways:

-Call us on: 07957-561319
+Call us on: 0300 323 9964

 This policy is reviewed regularly and updated as required.